-Filed by the l Registrant ⊠ Filed by a party other than the Registrant , Check the appropriate box: ☐ Preliminary Proxy Statement ⊠ , (a) Sone itilig iviaterials i ursuali , to § 240.14a-12 EMERSON ELECTRIC CO.
-(Name of Registrant as Specified in Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Paym nent of F Filing Fee (Check the ap opropriate box) \boxtimes No Fe ee required. ☐ Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+Filed by the l Registrant ⊠ Filed by a party other than the Registrant , propriate box: □ Preliminary Proxy Statement □ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) □ Definitive Proxy Statement ntive Floxy Statement nitive Additional Materi alc iting Materials Pursuan Sone itilig iviaterials i ursuali , to § 240.14a-12 EMERSON ELECTRIC CO.
+(Name of Registrant as Specified in Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Paym nent of F Filing Fee (Check the ap opropriate box) \boxtimes No Fe ee required.
+Fee c omputed on table belov w per Exchange Act Rules 14a-6(i)(1) and 0-11.
 (1) Title of each class of securities to which transaction applies: (2) Aggregate number of f securities to which transaction applies: (3) r underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the d and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Fee p aid previously with pre liminary materials. fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was previous filing by registration statement number, or the Form or Schedule and the date of its filing.
 (1) Amount Previously F Paid: